Salaah01/django-action-triggers/_sources/action_trigger_settings.rst.txt

 - **brokers**: A dictionary of settings related to messaging brokers.
 - **webhooks**: A dictionary of settings related to webhooks.
 - **whitelisted_content_types**: A tuple of of content types that are allowed to be used in actions.
 Each content type should be in the format `app_label.model_name`.
+- **whitelisted_webhook_endpoint_patterns**: A tuple of regular expressions that define the allowed webhook endpoint patterns.

 In addition, there is a separate dictionary for behavioural settings: